Questions Agents Think You Should Ask When it Comes to Medicare

 "AEP starts October 15th through December 7th.
 You can change plans as often as you like during that time period.
 However, after January 1st through March 31st (OEP), if you have a Medicare Advantage plan, you are allowed only one (1) change to another Medicare Advantage plan."

-Are There Plans That Allow Me to Continue to Travel Anywhere and Be Covered?
+Are There Plans That Allow Me to Travel Anywhere and Still Be Covered?

 A common misconception is that all Medicare plans travel with you wherever you go.
-Kelli Holt clarifies,
+Kelli Holt answers this question directly:

 "Original Medicare (Part A and Part B) generally provides coverage nationwide, so you can get care anywhere in the U.S. However, it doesn't cover non-emergency care outside the U.S. Medicare Advantage plans (Part C) often have network restrictions, so coverage may be limited when traveling outside your plan's service area.
 Some plans offer coverage for emergency care when you're traveling within the U.S. or even abroad, but it varies by plan."